schleidl/schleidl.github.io/drafts/2024-08-23-ai-supported-micro-controler-code-transformation.markdown

 ### 2. Cleaning and Preparing the Code

-To ensure that our model focuses on the essential parts of the code, I removed all comments from our example-file, the MULTICAN.c file.
+To ensure that the model focuses on the essential parts of the code, I removed all comments from our example-file, the MULTICAN.c file.
 This step is crucial in making the model's job easier by eliminating non-functional elements that could introduce noise.
 We are also cases when the file is not utf-8 encoded.

 ```python
 def remove_comments_from_code(code):